Garden Phlox Growth and Care Guide

 Garden Phlox, also known as Phlox paniculata & Tall Phlox, is a timeless perennial beloved for its bold clusters of flowers that rise above the garden in elegant spikes.
-Blooming from midsummer into early fall, Garden Phlox delivers long-lasting color in shades of pink, purple, magenta, red, and white.
+Blooming from Summer into early Fall, Garden Phlox delivers long-lasting color in shades of pink, purple, magenta, red, and white.
+In this Plant Guide, we’ll cover everything you need to know to grow and care for Garden Phlox successfully.
+From planting and watering to pruning and dividing, you’ll learn how to keep this timeless perennial blooming beautifully year after year.

 Introduction to Garden Phlox